opiopan/rcstick-f/README.md

 On Mac, calibration should be done for each application.

 This inconvenience results from inefficiency of S-FHSS protocol.<br>
 S-FHSS data packet provides 12 bit payload for each channel.
-That means channel that the range of values which each channel can take is 0 to 4095.<br>
+That means the range of values which each channel can take is 0 to 4095.<br>
 However, actual transmitter uses range of approximately only 10 bit values.
 In my transmitter [Futaba 10J](https://www.rc.futaba.co.jp/propo/air/10j.html) case, minimum value is 946 and maximum value is 2094.
 1149 level that 2049 - 946 + 1 is lazar-thin larger than the range of 10 bit values.
 Moreever, maximum value 2049 is only 2 larger than the range of 11 bit value.<br>
 I don't know why Futaba didn't design the payload in pakcet as 10 bit value.
 As mentioned in [this article](https://rfengfpv.wordpress.com/2017/01/10/futaba-s-fhss-protocol-overview/), There are many inefficiency other than channel value payload case.